-Sexuality is a topic that is not often encountered in most blogs about dementia, but I wanted to broach it after receiving an email from a reader.
-Her husband has AD and continues to become deeply forgetful, moving backward in time.
+Sex and intimacy are topics that are not often encountered in most blogs about dementia, but I wanted to broach it after receiving an email from a reader.
+Her husband has Alzheimer’s dementia and continues to become deeply forgetful, moving backward in time.

 This is new behavior, and she wrote to me because she was very embarrassed and felt alone.
 With her permission, I am sharing my response because I believe there are others out there who may be experiencing a similar situation.
 I also encounter this issue regularly in my clinical practice.